khgiddon/khgiddon.github.io/_posts/2021-10-17-computer-chess-endgames.md

 ---
 layout: post
-title: Computer chess endgames and the fifty-move rule
+title: Machine beats man on ancient front
 ---

 The computer scientist Ken Thompson has an unusual distinction: his research has caused changes in the rules of chess, multiple times.
 Thompson has a [rich resume](https://en.wikipedia.org/wiki/Ken_Thompson), but it's quite a feather in one's cap to lay claim to changing a game that's been around for hundreds of years, and whose governing body is known for its conservatism in regard to change.
-Specifically, Thompson's work on chess endgames carved out several exceptions to the *fifty-move rule.* That is, until chess's venerable overlords threw up their hands and said they were getting rid of the computer-aided exceptions entirely.
+Specifically, Thompson's work on chess endgames carved out several exceptions to the *fifty-move rule.* That is, he did until chess's venerable overlords threw up their hands and said they were getting rid of the computer-aided exceptions entirely.

 ### Endgames in computer chess